3 days in Milan: Itinerary of what to see in Milan (+ map)

 Summary: What to see and do in Milan in 3 days

 How many days to visit Milan?
-Is 3 days enough?
+Is 3 days in Milan enough?

 You need about 2-3 days to see the main attractions of Milan.
-If you’ve planned a 3-day trip to Milan, I’d recommend a third day trip to the surrounding area – to Lago di Como or the beautiful medieval town of Bergamo.
+If you have planned a 3-day trip to Milan, I recommend a third day trip to the surrounding area – to the lake Lago di Como or to the beautiful medieval town Bergamo.

 What to see and do in Milan in 3 days?